|Pricing model||Per Seat|

-The best password manager will also help you autofill forms online, sync your data across multiple devices, keep all your data secure, and more.
+The best password manager are IT security tools that will also help you autofill forms online, sync your data across multiple devices, keep all your data secure, and more.
 Some of the top options will also make sure that your passwords are carefully generated too so that they aren’t the same passwords or password variants being used over and over.
 Instead, they ensure that you are using unique passwords every single time.
 Having a unique password is increasingly more important in this technological age, where hacking is getting more frequent.

 For instance, password management is hugely important if you have multiple accounts for your social sites.
 Using the same password for all of them means that a hacker gets access to everything in one fell swoop.
 A password manager can help you to generate strong unique passwords, while also storing them for you.
 It can sync them to your other devices so that you can log in anywhere, and it doesn’t save these details for others to see and use.
 Of course, you could write your passwords on sticky notes to be completely unhackable, but the effectiveness of a good paid or free password manager is unmatched when it comes to the range of other features it offers.

 Password management tools have similar features but will differ in some areas such as looks and fine details.
 Here are some of the common things that all the best password managers will do:

 - Saves passwords — This software manages your passwords so that you don’t have to remember all the passwords you create for each site.
 All of them are stored in a secure way so that hackers aren’t able to hack the password manager either, thanks to a range of algorithms and top SSL encryption protocols.